 - Program acceptance or deferral by December 31

 - Advisor assignment

 - Initial self-assessment (used to determine professional development plan)

-- Portfolio development and submission by September 1 of year 2
+- Portfolio development and submission in fall

 - Application review by NMEECPAC